 Stand with feet shoulder-width apart, hands behind your head with elbows wide.
 Lower into a squat until thighs are parallel to the ground, keeping chest up and weight in your heels.
 Drive through heels to return to standing.

-Benefits: Builds leg and glute strength, improves hip mobility, stimulates testosterone production through large muscle activation, and improves functional movement patterns essential for daily activities.
+Benefits: Builds leg and glute strength, improves hip mobility often reduced by desk work, supports testosterone production through large muscle activation, and improves functional movement patterns essential for daily activities like climbing stairs and getting out of chairs without pushing off.

 Muscle groups targeted: Quadriceps, glutes, hamstrings, core, lower back.

-Pro tip: Squeeze your glutes hard at the top of each rep to maximize muscle activation and posterior chain engagement.
+Pro tip: Squeeze your glutes hard at the top of each rep to maximize muscle activation and posterior chain engagement, which is particularly important for men over 40 whose glutes have typically weakened from years of sedentary work.

 Exercise 2: Push-Up Variations (50 seconds)